 You are thirsty so you have a drink; your phone rings so you answer it; you feel angry so you shout; you feel stressed so you eat.
 And so on.

-In the same way, so much of our unwanted behaviour is down to triggered responses based on our past experiences, e.g. eating because you are feeling a bit low, biting your nails because you are a bit bored, having a cigarette because you are a bit stressed.
+In the same way, so much of our unwanted behaviour is down to triggered responses.
+These are based on our past experiences, e.g. eating because you are feeling a bit low, biting your nails because you are a bit bored, or having a cigarette because you are a bit stressed.
 All those actions came from a cause.

-At a conscious level, we may not even be sure what the cause is and in many cases we find it very difficult, if not impossible, to change our reactions, which is why many habits are so difficult to give up.
+At a conscious level, we may not even be sure what the cause is.
+In many cases, we find it very difficult, if not impossible, to change our reactions.
+This is why many habits are so difficult to give up.

-However, when using hypnosis, you can help to retrain or reprogramme your mind to provide a different and better response to the trigger, a new cause-and-effect situation.
+However, when using hypnosis, you can help to retrain or reprogramme your mind.
+You can provide a different and better response to the trigger, a new cause-and-effect situation.
 This is done through the use of hypnotic and post-hypnotic suggestions.

-These are suggestions related to things that will actually happen during the hypnosis session, such as close your eyes, become aware of your hands, imagine you are on a beach, relax your muscles, and so on.
+These are suggestions related to things that will actually happen during the hypnosis session.
+For example – close your eyes, become aware of your hands, imagine you are on a beach, relax your muscles, and so on.
 These are particularly useful if you are using hypnosis whilst going through a procedure such as dental work, having an injection, dealing with pain, etc.

 Like everything in life, a post-hypnotic suggestion is set up with a cause or trigger, followed by a response or action.

 If x happens (trigger) => then y happens (response)

 You hear your name (trigger) => you answer (response)